nkester/Kester-Weather-Station/README.md

 >Note: We can use other runtimes by providing our own container image to `Cloud Run`.
 I could use this approach to use `R` but to reduce complexity I'll stick with the built in `python` runtime for `Cloud Functions`.

-Because I plan to use `python` as the execution environment (specifically, `python 3.12`), I need to become acquainted with the
+Because I plan to use `python` as the execution environment (specifically, `python 3.12`), I need to become acquainted with the python client library with its methods and functions that allow us to provide the function with needed information and to interact with other portions of GCP.

+We can find this documentation on [PyPI: functions-framework](https://pypi.org/project/functions-framework/) and [GitHub: functions-framework](https://github.com/GoogleCloudPlatform/functions-framework-python).

+Likewise, the microservices references provided in the [General References](#gcp-references) above is useful to review.

 ### Using Google Cloud Functions to store data in Google Cloud Storage

+Throughout the rest of this guide, I have stored all Google Cloud Function files in the `Cloud Functions` folder.